Sohaemus of Armenia: First period of Rule

+Second period of Rule

 The time of his second reign is unknown.
 Sohaemus reigned from 163 perhaps up to 186.
 Under Sohaemus, construction work continued in the capital Vagharshapat.
 A citadel, defensive fortifications, a palace complex, and several pagan temples were built in the city.
 Sometime during his reign, Sohaemus was expelled by elements favorable to Parthia.
 A man called Tiridates, who had murdered the King of the Osroenes and had brandished his sword in the face of Publius Martius Verus, the governor of Cappadocia, when rebuked for it, stirred up trouble in Armenia.
 Tiridates' only punishment for his crimes was to be exiled to Roman Britain by Marcus Aurelius.

 As a result of Sohaemus’ second expulsion from Armenia, Roman forces went to war with the Parthians, who retook most of their lost territory in 166, while Sohaemus fled to Syria.
 After Marcus Aurelius, Lucius Verus and the Parthian rulers intervened in the conflict, the son of Vologases IV of Parthia, Vologases II assumed the Armenian throne in 186.

+In culture

+Sohemos patronized Hellenistic culture, and gave refuge to the poet and historian Iambelikos at his court, who is believed to have written the epic poem "The Babylonians" here.

+Sohemos is featured in the 1964 Hollywood film "The Fall of the Roman Empire", where he was portrayed by the famous actor Omar Sharif.